OSGeo/gdal/gdal/doc/source/development/rfc/rfc49_curve_geometries.rst

 Common Architecture" (in its 1.1.0 version).

-This RFC covers the addition of new geometry types that have been added in ISO/IEC 13249 Part 3 Spatial (abreviated as ISO SQL/MM Part 3):
+This RFC covers the addition of new geometry types that have been added in ISO/IEC 13249 Part 3 Spatial (abbreviated as ISO SQL/MM Part 3):

 -  circular string: a circular arc, or a sequence of connected circular arcs, each of them describe by 3 points: the first point of the arc,